ENCCS/vasp-best-practices/content/fcc_Si.md

     print ("B: %2.6f GPa" % (B/GPa))
     print ()

-run it to calculate the equilibrium volume using an equation of state
+run it to calculate the equilibrium volume using an equation of state (first loading the modules or activating the environment, as described above)

     python eqos.py